tjolsen/YAFEL/README.md

 parts frequently change subtly as I discover better/different ways to do things.
 Most of these changes shouldn't break much existing code (eg, mass-convert of 'int' to 'unsigned' in linear algebra data structures).

-The next major change planned is the addition of C++11 move-constructors and move-assignment functions.
-This should dramatically speed up some of the linear algebra operations by eliminating memory allocations/deallocations.